ShutdownRepo/The-Hacker-Tools/mimikatz/modules/token/elevate.md

 * `/enterpriseadmin`: Impersonate a token with Enterprise Admin privileges
 * `/localservice`: `NT AUTHORITY\LOCAL SERVICE` token impersonation
 * `/networkservice`: `NT AUTHORITY\NETWORK SERVICE` token impersonation

+Impersonated tokens will be impersonation tokens (thread tokens) and only work in threads.
+To impersonate a token in a new process, use `token::run`.

 ## Impersonate Token in a New Thread